Sondzus/MathStat474/HW7.md

 A manufacturer knows that on average 20% of the electric toasters produced require repairs within 1 year after they are sold.
 When 20 toasters are randomly selected, find appropriate numbers x and y such that:

 (a) the probability that at least x of them will require repairs is less than 0.5;
-(b) the probability that at least y of them will not re- quire repairs is greater than 0.8.
+(b) the probability that at least y of them will not require repairs is greater than 0.8.

 ### Problem 4.

 Solve exercise **5.36** in the textbook:

 A manufacturing company uses an acceptance scheme on items from a production line before they are shipped.
 The plan is a two-stage one.
 Boxes of 25 items are readied for shipment, and a sample of 3 items is tested for defectives.
 If any defectives are found, the entire box is sent back for 100% screening.
-If no defec- tives are found, the box is shipped.
+If no defectives are found, the box is shipped.

 (a) What is the probability that a box containing 3 defectives will be shipped?
 (b) What is the probability that a box containing only 1 defective will be sent back for screening?